-1923 Birthday of producer Lore Noto (1923-2002), whose Off-Broadway show, The Failures, closed after one performance, but whose next show, The Fantasticks, would become the longest-running musical ever—nearly 42 years, during which Noto occasionally took the stage as one of the actors.
-His only subsequent production, Broadway's The Yearling, closed after just 3 performances.
-He died six months after The Fantasticks closed.
+1923 Birthday of producer Lore Noto, whose Off-Broadway show, The Failures, closes after one performance, but whose next show, The Fantasticks, becomes the longest-running musical ever—nearly 42 years, during which Noto occasionally takes the stage as one of the actors.
+His only subsequent production, Broadway's The Yearling, closes after just 3 performances.

 1974 Theatrical legend Katharine Cornell dies at age 81.
 She appeared with the Washington Square Players as early as 1917.
 Her career spanned the next forty years.
 She toured the country with her husband, director Guthrie McClintic.
 Among the actors to whom she gave early career boosts were Orson Welles and Marlon Brando.

 1977 Joseph Papp announces that the New York Shakespeare Festival will leave Lincoln Center, where it has been the resident production company at the Vivian Beaumont Theater for four years.
 Papp has not been happy with the artistic and financial restrictions under which he had been operating.
 His new address is 425 Lafayette Street.